-St. Philip and James church was erected as a typical small village building, situated on the bank of the stream flowing into the nearby Hron River.
-It received the form of an early Gothic aisleless building with a square, only slightly narrower chancel on the eastern side, a four-sided tower on the west side and a sacristy on the north side.
-Originally it was illuminated by very narrow and high windows in the presbytery and nave, as well as by pointed two-light windows on the highest floor of the tower, originally separated by columns.
-They were placed on three sides, while on the fourth, eastern side, the façade of the tower was pierced with quatrefoil embedded in a circular recess.
+Church of St. Philip and James was erected as a typical, small rural building, situated on the bank of a stream flowing into the Hron River nearby.
+It received an early Gothic, aisleless form, with a square, only slightly narrower chancel on the eastern side, a four-sided tower on the western side and a sacristy on the northern side.